JuusoSaavalainen/Neural-network-with-numpy/documentation/testdocumentation.md

 ## TestFprop

-This test file is for testing the forward prop in the neuralnetwork.
+This test file is for testing the forward propagation basic functionality in the neural network.

 ### Methods

-- setUP: sets up the test image as vector and the network with 2 hidden layers 10, 10
+- setUp: sets up the test image as vector and the network with 2 hidden layers 10, 10
 - test_forwardprop_wrong: test to ensure seeding
 - test_forwardprop_right: test the outcome of the algorithm with fixed input and layout